tjr226/React-Insta-Clone/DAY_THREE_README.md

   };
 ```

-- [ ] Build out the LoginPage component.
+- [ x ] Build out the LoginPage component.
 You can design it how you like

   - [ x ] In your `components` directory, create a directory called `Login` and add a new file called `Login.js`.
   - [ x ] There should be a `username` input, a `password` input, and a `Login` button.
   - [ x ] The component should invoke the `login` function in `Login.js` when a user logs in.
-  - [ ] This login function should set a `username` on `localStorage`.
+  - [ x ] This login function should set a `username` on `localStorage`.
 You'll need to check local storage to see if a user is logged in.
-  - [ ] Be sure to force the page to reload when a user logs in so that our component un-mounts and mounts again.
+  - [ x ] Be sure to force the page to reload when a user logs in so that our component un-mounts and mounts again.

-- [ ] Extending the functionality of the HOC to conditionally render the `LoginPage` or the `App`
+- [ x ] Extending the functionality of the HOC to conditionally render the `LoginPage` or the `App`

   - [ x ] First, we need to change our `withAuthenticate` HOC to return a second function that will take in a second component (which will be the `LoginPage`).
 This will look like a "double arrow" function - `const withAuthenticate = PostsPage => LoginPage => {}`.
   - [ x ] In `App.js`, we can now invoke the HOC function twice (which is called currying).
 The first time it's invoked, pass in `PostsPage`.
 The second time, pass in `LoginPage` (which you'll need to import here). ie - `export default higherOrderComp(FirstComponent)(SecondComponent)`
   - [ x ] Inside of the class component that the inner function in `withAuthenticate` returns, we need to add a constructor to hold our state data.
   - [ x ] On state we need a `loggedIn` boolean flag.
-  - [ ] In `componentDidMount` we need to check `localStorage` to see if a user is logged in, and setState accordingly.
+  - [ x ] In `componentDidMount` we need to check `localStorage` to see if a user is logged in, and setState accordingly.
-  - [ ] Inside of the render function we will check `if a user is logged in` from the state boolean flag
+  - [ x ] Inside of the render function we will check `if a user is logged in` from the state boolean flag
-  - [ ] If a user is logged in we will return the `<PostsPage />`, else we will return the `<LoginPage>`
+  - [ x ] If a user is logged in we will return the `<PostsPage />`, else we will return the `<LoginPage>`

 #### Stretch Problems (Day III)